System Integrity Protection

 System Integrity Protection (SIP, sometimes referred to as rootless) is a security feature of Apple's macOS operating system introduced in OS X El Capitan (2015) (OS X 10.11).
 It comprises a number of mechanisms that are enforced by the kernel.
 A centerpiece is the protection of system-owned files and directories against modifications by processes without a specific "entitlement", even when executed by the root user or a user with root privileges (sudo).

-Apple says that the root user can be a significant risk factor to the system's security, especially on systems with a single user account on which that user is also the administrator.
-SIP is enabled by default, but can be disabled.
+Apple says that the root user can be a significant risk to the system's security, especially on a system with a single user account on which that user is also the administrator.
+SIP is enabled by default but can be disabled.